 What is the difference between a full bath remodel and a partial bath remodel?

 Typically, the difference is the same as between a bathroom remodel and a renovation.
-In other words, a full bathroom remodel makes substantial changes to the layout and plumbing of a master or guest bathroom, usually including the wet area.
+In other words, a full bathroom remodel makes substantial changes to the layout and plumbing of a primary or guest bathroom, usually including the wet area.
 On the other hand, a partial bath remodel makes changes to features like cabinets, fixtures, and walls while leaving the general layout intact.
 As you might expect, a partial remodel costs less than a full remodel.

 Where can I find bathroom remodel ideas?

 You can approach the idea phase of the remodeling process in several different ways, but it’s usually a good idea to consider functionality first.
 Thus, think about what your current bathroom lacks.
 It might be proper lighting, sufficient storage, or an efficient layout.
-Then start looking at different bathroom styles to see what appeals to you.
+Then, start looking at different bathroom styles to see what appeals to you.

 Check out our list of bathroom remodeling tips for some ideas.

-What is the most expensive part of the bathroom?
+What is the most expensive part of a bathroom remodel?

 When it comes to remodeling, the highest single cost is labor, which usually accounts for 20%–65% of the final cost.
 However, if you’re looking at the tangible items within a bathroom, the wet area (tub, walk-in shower, and wall surrounds) is the most expensive part.
 A tub alone can cost hundreds to thousands of dollars.